peterpjaspers/yet-another-make/doc/yam.md

 command's file accesses.

 Yam only determines whether (aspects of) file content changed when a file's last-write-time has changed.
-The probability of failure to re-execute a command therefore depends on the last-write-time resolution.
-Note: Yam only looks at a change in last-write-time.
-Yam does not care whether the change is an increase or decrease.
+A fast succession of write operations may not update the last-write-time.
+This causes Yam to incorrectly skip command execution.

+*Some older build tools like `make` do not re-execute a command when the command script changes.*
-*Some older build systems like `Make` only re-execute a command when an output file is older than its input files.
-This results in out-dated output when changing the command.
+*Some older build tools like `make` only re-execute a command when an output file is older than its input files.
 When undoing file changes by resetting it to its committed version the version management systems may reset the file's last-write-time to the one of the committed version.
-In this case the time decreases and `Make` sees no reason to re-execute the command.*
+In this case the time decreases and `make` will not re-execute the command.*

 ### Missing, unexpected and stale output files
 Stale output files are output files of deleted commands or of commands that were modified to no longer output these files.
 Stale output files can lead to errors.
-E.g. a test script tests output file oldProgram.exe.
-The command that produces oldProgram.exe is now changed to produce newProgram.exe.
-The user forgets to update the test script.
-If the stale oldProgram.exe is not deleted then the test script continues to pass the test.
+Example: assume a command produces oldProgram.exe.
+A test script exists that tests oldProgram.exe.
+The command is now changed to produce newProgram.exe, causing the previously produce oldProgram.exe to become stale.
+If the stale file is not deleted and the user forgets to update the test script then the test script incorrectly passes the test.

 Unexpected output files may also cause problems, e.g. excessive diskspace usage.

 Yam avoids such errors by: